harshilaNEU/Neural_Networks/README.md

-# HW to Chapter 1 “Brain, Neurons, and Models“
+# HW to Chapter 4, 5 “One Hidden Layer”

 ## Name : Harshila Jagtap